 Coronavirus is a highly contagious virus that is transmitted through bodily fluids, such as coughing and sneezing.
-As such, it is easily spread amongst humans.
+It is easily spread amongst humans.

-Believed to originate in the Chinese city of Wuhan, Coronavirus has now been confirmed in many countries around the world.
-Authorities have issued health warnings to prevent the further spread of the disease and travel restrictions are in place in some countries where the disease is particularly prevalent.
+Believed to originate in the Chinese city of Wuhan, the Coronavirus outbreak has been declared a global pandemic and is confirmed in the majority of countries around the world.
+Authorities have issued health warnings to prevent the further spread of the disease, with many countries in lockdown, and travel restrictions are in place.

 Many travelers have been caught up in the Coronavirus outbreak as a result of their travel commitments.
-Falling ill abroad is stressful at any time but especially so in the wake of an outbreak of an unfamiliar disease and at a time where health clinics are exceptionally busy.
+Falling ill abroad is stressful at any time but especially so in the wake of an outbreak of an unfamiliar disease and at a time where health services are already stretched.

 If a loved one is away from home and has been diagnosed with Coronavirus, you may wish to bring them home to receive medical treatment and the support from their loved ones.

 Regardless of whether their Coronavirus case has been confirmed or not, your loved one will not be able to travel on a standard commercial flight due to how contagious the virus is.
 However, it may be possible to bring them home via an air ambulance.

 Yes.
 Subject to acceptance from the destination country, it is possible to transport patients with confirmed or suspected Coronavirus via air ambulance using specialist equipment.

 There are specialist devices that are designed to support the safe transportation of patients with infectious diseases, such as the EpiShuttle.
 This pod-like device allows infected patients to travel safely, without spreading it to the medical or aircraft staff around them yet still allowing them to receive treatment.